nicolasparada/blog/content/posts/passwordless-auth-server.md

 }
 ```

 This function creates the structure of a basic HTML mail and sends it using the SMTP server.
-There is a lot of things you can customize of an email, but I kept it simple.
+There is a lot of things you can customize of a mail, but I kept it simple.

 ### Passwordless Verify Redirect Handler